 The Optimizer integrates the common semi-automatic sequential approach, as well as Monte-Carlo analyses, and a global optimization technique by means of Genetic algorithms.
+This module only should run on an intensive computing facility.

 Reasoning by analogy is rather widespread in different domains of sciences or engineering.
 In hydrometeorology, it consists, given a certain situation, in looking into the past to retrieve situations that can be considered similar and therefore with consequences that may be expected similar to the situation at hand.
-By situation, one often thinks of the atmospheric situation over a rather wide domain.
-By consequence, one often focuses on a local variable of interest, such as the occurrence of hail, storm, avalanches, or the amount of wind or precipitation over a given region.
+By situation, one often thinks of the atmospheric situation over a rather wide spatial domain.
+By consequence, one often focuses on a local variable of interest, such as the occurrence of hail, storm, avalanches, or the amount of wind or precipitation over a given region, cumulated on a given time period.

-As a general setting, the required ingredient are a couple of archives, one describing the situation through different variables, called predictors, and another one giving, for those situations, the value of the local variable of interest for engineering purpose, called predictand.
+As a general setting, the required ingredients are a couple of archives, one describing the situation through different variables, called predictors, and another one giving, for those situations, the value of the local variable of interest for engineering purpose, called predictand.
 Obviously, one understands that the longest and the richest the candidate archive of predictors, the more chance there will be to extract good analogues for a target situation in order to derive a conditional range of predictand values.
 As for the predictors, one can now hopefully rely on rich reanalysis products, commonly available over 40 years or more, and easily accessible.

 Usually, the predictand values could be derived in a rather physical-dynamic approach by modeling the chain of processes linking the predictors to the predictand.
-However, the model may be extremely complex, time consuming, or some processes may be poorly known or parameterised.
-Conversely, given the past archive of predictors, enough situations analogues to a target one could be found so that reasonable values will be obtained for the predictand, at a reasonable coding and computing-time costs.
+However, such models may be extremely complex, time consuming, or some processes may be poorly known or parameterised.
+Conversely, given the past archive of predictors, enough situations analogous to a target one could be found so that reasonable values will be obtained for the predictand, at a reasonable coding and computing-time costs.
 This is particularly true for a predictand much required in hydrometeorological applications, namely the precipitation amount over a given domain and time duration.
+Incidently, the forecast will be proposed as a statistical distribution based on the values taken by the predictand in the set of analogues selected, unless one considers only the single best analogue, which may not prove the most efficient.
 The processes involved range from large scale dynamical states of the atmosphere down to very small scale microphysical processes, requiring models that are extremely complex, data-demanding, and time consuming.
 Therefore, with an appropriate set of archives, one may bypass all these modeling aspects by obtaining the predictand values observed from past analogue situations.

 The purpose of this paper is not to argue in favour or against this approach, which has proved to be used efficiently either in operational forecasting or more recently in climate studies, and which is capable of challenging more classical approaches based on meteorological modeling.
 In operational forecasting, it has been used mainly by practitioners, notably hydropower companies or flood forecasting services, while in climate studies, it is more and more used to downscale the results of global climate model simulation runs.
-In operational, it should however not be considered as a substitution for numerical weather prediction models, but as a complement in order to get a fast and independent forecast that is known to be accurate several days in advance.
+In operational, it should however not be considered as a substitute for numerical weather prediction models, but as a complement in order to get a fast and partly independent forecast that is known to be accurate several days in advance.
 It therefore enriches the analysis of a potential critical situation for flood forecasting, for example, and is very interesting in early warning.